anjeetsingh7155/anjeetsingh7155/README.md

   <tr>
     <td width="50%">
       <h4 align="center"><a href="https://github.com/anjeetsingh7155/Electricity-Billing-System-Java-Project">Electricity Billing System</a></h4>
-      <p>Developed a Java-based online electricity billing system to automate manual processes.The frontend was built with Java Swing, and it used MySQL for the database with a JDBC connection.</p>
+      <p>Developed a Java-based online electricity billing system to automate manual processes.
+The frontend was built with Java Swing, and it used MySQL for the database with a JDBC connection.</p>
     </td>
     <td width="50%">
       <h4 align="center"><a href="https://github.com/anjeetsingh7155/task-manager">Task Manager</a></h4>
-      <p>A backend system for managing daily tasks using JavaScript.It uses Node.js and Express.js for server-side logic and EJS with Tailwind CSS for rendering.</p>
+     <p>A backend system for managing daily tasks using JavaScript.
+It uses Node.js and Express.js for server-side logic and EJS with Tailwind CSS for rendering.</p>
     </td>
   </tr>
   <tr>
     <td width="50%">
       <h4 align="center"><a href="https://github.com/anjeetsingh7155/tic-tac-toe">Tic Tac Toe Game</a></h4>
-      <p>An interactive web-based Tic Tac Toe game built to reinforce core JavaScript concepts like DOM manipulation and event handling, featuring a responsive UI in HTML/CSS.</p>
+      <p>An interactive web-based Tic Tac Toe game built to reinforce core JavaScript concepts like DOM manipulation and event handling , featuring a responsive UI in HTML/CSS.</p>
     </td>
     <td width="50%">
       </td>